danielneil/Shark-Plugins/README.md

 ## yahoo_finance_data

-Obtains historical instrument data from yahoo finance and imports it into Shark.
+Obtains historical instrument data from Yahoo! finance and imports it into Shark.

 ## sma